 Mr. Lemoine received his J.D. from Louisiana State University Law School in 1979.
 He has also written several articles on various Social Security topics that have been published in the Louisiana Law Review and West’s Social Security Reporting Service.
 For a list of all of Peter J. Lemoine’s published articles, please see below.

 The Lemoine Law Firm handles only Social Security Disability (DIB) and SSI.
-Many other attorneys who handle these cases practice other types of law, however, Mr. Lemoine has the experience of a former Social Security judge.
-Mr. Lemoine’s staff of eleven includes Barbara J. Mixon, who served as a staff attorney for the Social Security Administration for twenty years as well as Debbie Willis, a paralegal who has been with the firm for twelve years.
-Other members of Mr. Lemoine’s staff include Ashley Barbier, a recent graduate of Tulane Law School, and Danielle Guillot, who served as a service representative for the Social Security Administration for three years.
+Many other attorneys who handle these cases practice other types of law.
+Mr. Lemoine has the experience of a former Social Security judge and a staff of eleven professionals who have been working in the social security system for many years.
 While Mr. Lemoine’s experienced staff will always be there to deal with your questions or concerns, it is important to note that Mr. Lemoine personally represents his clients at almost all Social Security hearings.

 Why trust something as important as your income to anyone else?

 Peter Lemoine and his seasoned team of social security disability advocates have a reputation for winning claims and appeals for thousands of people throughout the South.
 In fact, most clients come to the firm on the recommendation of former satisfied clients, who praise Lemoine and his team’s honesty, integrity and approachable personalities, as well as his encyclopedic knowledge of the complexities of social security law.